Farmer Wants a Wife: History

 After its UK debut in 2001, the show had more than 10 localised versions around the world, with mixed ratings reports.
 It was the No. 1 television show for stations that aired it in Belgium and Norway, and was the highest rated (up to 60%) entertainment show in the Netherlands.

-Premiered in spring 2008, the U.S. version of Farmer Wants a Wife consists of 8 episodes, during which 10 women are trying to be chosen by just one bachelor farmer.
-In this the U.S. version differed from the other international versions and it was more fictionalised.
+Premiered in spring 2008, the American version of Farmer Wants a Wife consists of 8 episodes, during which 10 women are trying to be chosen by just one bachelor farmer.
+In this the American version differed from the other international versions, and it was more fictionalised.
 This version got cancelled by The CW after one season.
-In March 2023, a new version of Farmer Wants a Wife aired on Fox and is now in its third season.
+In March 2023, a new version aired on Fox and is now in its third season.

 In September 2009, Farmer Wants a Wife returned to British television for a series on Channel 5, presented by singer and television personality Louise Redknapp.
+In January 2026, it was announced that the format would return once again but this time under the name Farming for Love and would be broadcast on ITV.
+In April 2026, Lisa Hogan, the partner of Jeremy Clarkson was announced as the new presenter of the reboot.